nseyab/SSAC2025/README.md

 ## Abstract

-The purpose of this research is to addresses one of the primary challenges in analyzing player behavior through spatial data, inherent sparsity of actions during a match.
+The purpose of this research is to address a primary challenge in analyzing player behavior through spatial data: inherent sparsity of actions during a match.
 We do this by proposing a new Probability Vectors of Zonal Actions (PVZA) technique, which models player behavior using a multinomial distribution across spatial zones on the pitch.

 ## Data